-So, this year it’s you that’s teaching Year 6 Maths and English (as well as Art, History, PSHE etc).
-Maybe you’ve done it before or maybe it’s your first time, but you know that this year your entire Year 6 SATs revision, your pupils’ test technique, your termly assessments and predicted grades, are all focused on one week in May.
+So, fortunate Year 6 teacher, this year it’s you with the Year 6 SATs revision brief.
+It’s you that’s teaching Year 6 Maths and English (as well as Art, History, PSHE etc).
+Maybe you’ve done it before or maybe it’s your first time, but you know that this year your entire Year 6 SATs revision, your pupils’ test technique, your termly assessments and predicted grades, are all focused on one week in May – the KS2 SATs 2018.

 Imagine you’ve said good-bye to the previous Year 6 teacher (they’ve run off to Brazil, won the Euro Millions, retrained to be a prison guard, or all of the above) and it all depends on you now.